 - Teachers and staff receive instructional, curriculum, and administrative support from university professors, pre-service teachers, and other colleagues at App State.

-- Staff have opportunities to continue their education through App State as they pursue bachelor's, master's, and doctoral level degrees — nearly 50% of Academy teachers and staff have advanced degrees or are working towards advanced degrees from App State.
+- Staff have opportunities to continue their education through App State as they pursue bachelor's, master's, and doctoral level degrees — nearly 50% of Academy at Middle Fork teachers and staff have advanced degrees or are working towards advanced degrees from App State.

-- App State faculty and students work and learn with teachers and students at the Academy.
+- App State faculty and students work and learn with teachers and students at the Academy at Middle Fork.

 - The school builds and sustains relationships and partnerships with surrounding community organizations and educational institutions.

-- The Academy continues to partner with WS/FCS under existing (and potentially new) partnerships and agreements.
+- The Academy at Middle Fork continues to partner with WS/FCS under existing (and potentially new) partnerships and agreements.